 Robert Gabriel Mugabe International Airport (formerly Harare International Airport) is the main gateway to Zimbabwe and the first port of call for most visitors.
 It is serviced by several international airlines, including British Airways, South African Airways, and Emirates.
 Upon arrival in Harare, you can catch a domestic flight to several other areas of the country, including Victoria Falls and Bulawayo, Zimbabwe's second-largest city.

 Visitors to Zimbabwe will need to check whether they need to apply for a visa in advance.
 Visitors from the United States, United Kingdom, Australia, New Zealand, and Canada all require a visa, which can be purchased at the port of entry.
-Note that visa rules change frequently, so wherever you're from, it's a good idea to double-check the latest regulations.
+Note that visa rules change frequently, so wherever you're from, it's a good idea to double-check the latest regulations with your nearest embassy.

 Medical Precautions for Visiting Zimbabwe